 Currently, she serves on the board of directors for the Training Society of Vancouver.

-I want to show you three moments.
+Each section is a moment.
 A moment is not the full picture.
 One is a beginning, another a middle, and then an end.
 They do not come from the same picture.
-I do not want to show you a journey from start to finish.
+They are not a journey from start to finish.
 Each moment is a window, an opportunity to peer into an existence that is not your own.
 Or maybe, they are a moment to recognize something that has so far remained intangible.
 They are not held by the rules of time.
 They exist in a vacuum of space.
 They are simple and distant, and it is hard to tell if the characters are human or something else entirely.
 They are worlds of fiction and gesture.
-They consist of abstract gesture, concrete text, complex pattern, repetition, and unison.

 MID-LIGHT is the third project to be commissioned for T/R’s COLLIDER Residency, a program built around PushOFF to foster artistic practice among Vancouver performance-makers.
 Future development is scheduled throughout 2019 & 2020.